Self-regularized entropy: What does black hole entropy predict for tests of Kerr no-hair theorem?: Observational prospects

 \subsubsection{Next Generation Event Horizon Telescope (ngEHT)}

-At (sub)millimetre wavelengths, the brightness distribution around a supermassive black hole encodes strong lensing geometry at radii $r\sim \mathcal{O}(m)$.
-The most robust geometric observables are: (i) the photon ring diameter and its departures from circularity (e.g., axial ratio, quadrupolar distortions) and (ii) the image centroid (or ring centre) relative to the dynamical centre.
-These quantities depend primarily on the spacetime lensing map and are comparatively insensitive to the detailed emissivity once multifrequency coverage is used.
+At (sub)millimetre wavelengths, the brightness distribution around a supermassive black hole encodes strong-lensing geometry at radii $r\sim \mathcal{O}(m)$.
+The most robust geometric observables are: (i) the photon ring diameter and its departures from circularity (e.g., axial ratio and quadrupolar distortions) and (ii) the image centroid (ring centre) relative to the dynamical centre.
+These quantities depend primarily on the spacetime lensing map and are comparatively less sensitive to emissivity once multifrequency coverage and multi-epoch averaging are used.

+Quantifying the resulting photon-ring distortions requires ray tracing in the full metric (or its stationary extension); here we restrict to order-of-magnitude sensitivity targets.